Deep Woods PCR

 Kary Mullis epitomizes the scientific pioneer.

 (1) He is a generalist, able to use and connect concepts outside his specific area of expertise.
-(2) He is a loner who is said to have alienated others at the Cetus corporation where he worked.
-Varied accounts have Mullis threatening other workers: sometimes carrying a gun, even punching a co-worker at an office party.
+(2) He is a loner who some claim to have alienated others at the Cetus corporation where he worked.
+Varied accounts have Mullis threatening other workers.

 (3) And lastly, he is credited with a big idea that was before its time that he doggedly pursued despite his other duties at the corporation.